 The CC 205 communicates with the MBU 201 through digital input and output lines during normal operation.
-With the MBU 201 operating in automatic mode, when the ONREQ line is switched ON, if there are no preexisting alarm conditions, the MBU 201 begins the levitation sequence.
+With the MBU 201 operating in automatic mode, when the ONREQ line is switched ON, if there are no preexisting alarm conditions, the MBU 201 begins the levitation 30 sequence.
 The magnetic bearing control unit powers up and the microprocessor controller begins running the control algorithm.
 The amplifier modules are charged and then connected to the DC power supply unit.
-The amplifiers, after receiving the signal from the microprocessor controller, apply power to the magnetic bearings, causing the shaft to levitate to the neutral position.
+The amplifiers, after receiving the signal from the microprocessor controller, 35 apply power to the magnetic bearings, causing the shaft to levitate to the neutral position.
 When the ONREQ line is switched OFF, the MBU 201 is given the command to begin the de-levitation sequence.
 However, the sequence does not actually begin until the shaft speed drops below a preprogrammed minimum safe operating speed.
-This prevents damage to the machine caused by the unpredictable shaft 35 motion that occurs when a high speed rotor is suddenly lowered onto stationary auxiliary ball bearings.
-When the shaft reaches the minimum speed, the amplifiers, after receiving the signal from the microprocessor controller, reduce power to the magnetic bearings which causes the 40 shaft to de-levitate and contact the auxiliary bearings.
-The amplifiers are disconnected from the DC power supply unit and the charge remaining in the amplifier capacitors slowly leaks to ground.
-The magnetic bearing control unit 201 is powered down, thus shutting off the microprocessor con-45 troller.
+This prevents damage to the machine caused by the unpredictable shaft motion that occurs when a high speed rotor is suddenly lowered onto stationary auxiliary ball bearings.
+When the shaft reaches the minimum speed, the amplifiers, after the information is programmed into the chiller control 45 receiving the signal from the microprocessor controller, reduce power to the magnetic bearings which causes the shaft to de-levitate and contact the auxiliary bearings.
+The amplifiers are disconnected from the DC power supply unit and the charge remaining in the amplifier capacitors slowly locally at the ASD control panel, or remotely through the 50 leaks to ground.
+The magnetic bearing control unit 201 is powered down, thus shutting off the microprocessor con-